본문 바로가기

 Increased Local Production at HMGMA in the US

-According to industry sources on December 22, Hyundai Motor Company and its labor union recently agreed to reduce the number of workers on the assembly line (parts assembly process) of Line 12 at Ulsan Plant 1, which produces the Ioniq 5 and Kona Electric, by 70 per shift.
+According to industry sources on December 22, Hyundai Motor Company’s management and labor union recently agreed to cut 70 workers per shift from the assembly section (parts assembly process) of Line 12 at Ulsan Plant 1, where the Ioniq 5 and Kona Electric are produced.
 This reduction accounts for more than 20% of the 327 production workers on that line.
-The affected employees will be reassigned to other production lines based on workforce demand analysis.
+The workers affected by the reduction will be reassigned to other production lines based on workforce demand analysis.

-Additionally, the labor and management agreed to reduce the hourly production rate (UPH) of Line 12 from 27.5 units to 17.5 units.
-A Hyundai Motor Company representative explained, "Starting today, we are temporarily implementing a 'pitch-down' to lower the UPH without changing the number of workers, and once the reassignment is finalized this week, the workforce reduction will take effect from next year."
+In addition, the management and union agreed to reduce the line’s units per hour (UPH) from 27.5 to 17.5.
+A Hyundai Motor Company representative explained, “Starting today, we are temporarily implementing a ‘pitch-down’ to lower the UPH without changing the number of workers, and once the reassignment is finalized this week, the workforce reduction will take effect from next year.”

-The primary reason Hyundai Motor Company is significantly reducing its electric vehicle production capacity is sluggish sales.
-For the Ioniq 5, domestic sales reached 13,602 units last year, while exports totaled 71,837 units.
-This year, domestic sales slightly increased to 14,109 units, but exports have plummeted by more than 40,000 units to 29,829 units as of last month.
+The primary reason for Hyundai Motor Company’s significant reduction in electric vehicle production capacity is sluggish electric vehicle sales.
+For the Ioniq 5, domestic sales last year reached 13,602 units, with 71,837 units exported.
+This year, domestic sales slightly increased to 14,109 units, but exports plummeted to 29,829 units as of last month, a sharp drop of over 40,000 units.

 In particular, increased local production in the United States, a key market, due to tariffs has negatively impacted exports.
-The cumulative production of the Ioniq 5 at Hyundai Motor Group Meta Plant America (HMGMA) in Georgia, USA, which began full-scale operations this year, reached 39,467 units by the third quarter, surpassing the production volume at the Ulsan Plant.
-The Ulsan Plant produced 33,967 units of the Ioniq 5 in the first to third quarters of this year, which is only about half of the 70,943 units produced during the same period last year.
+At Hyundai Motor Group Meta Plant America (HMGMA) in Georgia, USA, which began full-scale operations this year, cumulative production of the Ioniq 5 reached 39,467 units by the third quarter, surpassing the output of the Ulsan Plant.
+The Ulsan Plant produced 33,967 Ioniq 5 units in the first to third quarters of this year, just half the 70,943 units produced during the same period last year.

-The downturn in electric vehicle demand has already become evident overseas.
-In September, the United States discontinued its electric vehicle purchase subsidies, and the European Union has also withdrawn its regulation that would have banned sales of internal combustion engine vehicles starting in 2035, signaling a slowdown in electrification efforts.
+The downturn in the electric vehicle market is already manifesting rapidly overseas.
+In September, the United States eliminated electric vehicle purchase subsidies, and the European Union has withdrawn its plan to ban sales of internal combustion engine vehicles starting in 2035, effectively slowing the pace of electrification.

-Automakers, which had previously ramped up investment in electric vehicles, are now responding with restructuring and delaying electric vehicle launches.
-General Motors (GM) recently laid off 1,200 workers at its electric vehicle plant, and Nissan of Japan is postponing its electric vehicle production timeline.
+Automakers, which had previously ramped up investment in electric vehicles, are now responding with restructuring measures or by delaying the launch of new electric vehicle models.
+General Motors (GM) recently laid off 1,200 workers at its electric vehicle plant, and Nissan of Japan is postponing the start of its electric vehicle production.
 Ford is shifting its business focus to hybrid and internal combustion engine models.
-Recently, Ford announced plans to scale back its electric vehicle business and pivot its electrification strategy toward hybrids (HEV) and extended-range electric vehicles (EREV).
-Ford has decided to convert its all-electric pickup truck, the F-150 Lightning, from a pure electric vehicle to an EREV model.
+Ford announced plans to scale back its electric vehicle business and pivot its electrification strategy toward hybrids (HEVs) and extended-range electric vehicles (EREVs).
+The company also plans to convert its all-electric F-150 Lightning pickup truck into an EREV model instead of a pure electric vehicle.

-To respond to shrinking electric vehicle demand, Hyundai Motor Company and Kia are increasing the number of hybrid models among their popular vehicles.
+In response to shrinking electric vehicle demand, Hyundai Motor Company and Kia are increasing the number of hybrid models among their popular vehicle lines.
 Hyundai Motor Company has begun selling the Palisade Hybrid in the United States, and Kia is set to launch the Telluride Hybrid in the first quarter of next year.
 The newly released Seltos also features a hybrid model for the first time.

-An industry insider commented, "In most markets worldwide, except for China, the pace of electrification is falling short of expectations due to pricing and various other factors," adding, "We have no other choice but to diversify our portfolio by appropriately mixing hybrids and internal combustion engine vehicles to adapt to shifting demand."
+An industry insider commented, “In most markets around the world, except for China, the pace of electrification is falling short of expectations due to pricing and various other factors.
+As a result, automakers have no choice but to diversify their portfolios by appropriately mixing hybrid and internal combustion engine models to adapt to changing demand.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.